 (i) For trade receivables, the group has applied the simplified approach in SFRS(I) 9 to measure the loss allowance at lifetime ECL.
 The group determines the expected credit losses on these items by using an allowance matrix, estimated based on historical credit loss experience based on the past due status of the debtors, adjusted as appropriate to reflect current conditions and estimates of future economic conditions.
 Accordingly, the credit risk profile of these assets is presented based on their past due status in terms of the allowance matrix.
-Notes 7 and 8 include further details on the loss allowance for trade and other receivables.
+Further details on the loss allowance for trade and other receivables are included in Notes 7 and 8 to the financial statements respectively.